Dennis Kigen

 Ethos

-I aim to ship work that helps teams move faster without sacrificing quality, and I protect focus so the craft stays sharp.
+I aim to ship work that helps teams move faster without making the product feel hurried.
+Small details matter, especially in software people have to trust.

 Now